The Solo 401(k) Auto-Enrollment Credit You Shouldn't Overlook

 Example of Cost and Savings

-Dr. Sarah, a self-employed consultant, updates her Solo 401(k) to include auto-enrollment in 2025 by moving her plan to IRAR.
-She claims the $500 credit each year through 2027, saving a total of $1,500.
-This offsets administrative costs and helps streamline her retirement planning.
+Sarah, a self-employed consultant, revised her Solo 401(k) plan to include auto-enrollment in 2025 by moving her plan to IRAR.
+She claims the $500 credit each year on her taxes, through 2027, saving a total of $1,500.
+This offsets administrative costs and helps simplify her retirement planning.

 Tax-Credit-Infographic